tecfu/roleguard/README.md

 A role based access control library with some unconventional options:

-- Add a conditional validation constraint to an access rule (facilitates more specificitiy than packages that limit access to roles and their granted actions).
+- Add a conditional validation constraint to an access rule (facilitates more specificity than packages that limit access to roles and their granted actions).

 - Report which rule granted access.